saadkadhi2/sorts-of-arrays/README.md

 # sorts-of-arrays
-C++ program intended to sort arrays using different methods.
+C++ program used to sort arrays using different methods.

+Intended to run on linux command line, makefile is used to run complete program which is capable of executing merge, insertion, and quick sort algorithms on arrays.